 Initiatives

 SWANA has a strong commitment to safety and is determined to help move the waste collection industry off of the federal government’s list of 10 most dangerous jobs and reduce accidents and injuries.
-SWANA's safety initiatives represent part of that effort.
+These safety initiatives represent part of that effort.

 SWANA recognizes that, in the solid waste industry safety matters! #SWANASafety

-2023 Safety Award Winners to be announced June 29.
+2023 Safety Award Winners announced.

 Safety First is a weekly newsletter with safety tips for tailgate meetings and posting around your workplace.
 Available only to SWANA members, it is a resource on a variety of industry safety topics.